No matter how good you think your grades will be, it's a smart move to get your head around how Clearing works

-Finding out that you haven't go into your firm univeristy choice can be stressful, but we’re here to prepare you just in case things don’t go quite as planned on results day.
+We’re here to help you get prepared just in case things don’t go quite as planned on results day.

 1. Do your research and be prepared for Clearing

-It's often easier to first rule out the unis and courses you definitely don't want.
-Think about things like the uni's location, the course content and the type of university you want to go to.
-This will help you to focus on what you want to get out of Clearing.
-Check the guides in our university guides A-Z to get a better idea of what each uni is like.
+When you’re researching other courses, think about things like the university’s location and the course content to help you focus on what you want to get out of Clearing.
+Try using our university guides A-Z to get a better idea of what each university is like.

 3. Find a quiet place to phone universities